Florida health insurance exchange

 By Carla Anderson

-Florida continues to lead in the number of completed enrollments among the states using the federal marketplace.
-The number of individuals who selected a health plan grew to 442,087 as of March 1, up from 296,892 as of Feb.
-1. Florida lags only California in sign-ups since open enrollment began on Oct.
-1. The latest report by the U.S. Department of Health and Human Services also shows that 124,363 Florida residents have qualified for Medicaid or the Children’s Health Insurance Program (CHIP).
+Florida led the nation in enrollment among the states using the federal marketplace at 983,775.
+Florida lagged only California in the number of individuals selecting a qualified health plan (QHP) during the 2014 open enrollment period.
+In addition to those enrolling in QHPs, 180,479 Florida residents qualified for Medicaid or the Children’s Health Insurance Program (CHIP).
 Florida is not participating in the Medicaid expansion.
 However, many people who explored buying private insurance learned they qualified for Medicaid based on the current eligibility criteria.

-Ninety percent of Floridians who have enrolled in a health plan qualified for financial assistance.
-Nationally, 83 percent have qualified.
+Ninety-one percent of Floridians who enrolled in a QHP qualified for financial assistance.
+Nationally, 85 have qualified.
 Silver plans are far and away the most popular with consumers, in Florida and nationally.
-In Florida 13 percent selected bronze plans, 70 percent selected silver plans, 7 percent selected gold plans, 10 percent selected platinum plans, and 1 percent selected platinum plans.
+In Florida 13 percent selected bronze plans, 73 percent selected silver plans, 6 percent selected gold plans, 7 percent selected platinum plans, and 2 percent selected catastrophic plans.

 Florida Health Choices does not comply with the Affordable Care Act.
 Individuals cannot receive subsidies through Florida Health Choice, nor can businesses access tax credits.
 Florida Health Choices does not require plans sold on the exchange to cover the ACA’s essential health benefits.